 - Amazon Prime Store Card — Launched in 2015 with partner Synchrony Bank, it was Amazon’s first card exclusively for Prime customers, offering unlimited 5% cash back on Amazon purchases.

-- Amazon Prime Rewards Visa Signature Card — Launched in 2017 with Visa, this card gives Prime members 5% cash back at Amazon & Whole Foods, 2% cash back at gas stations, restaurants, and drugstores, and 1% cash back on everything else.
+- Amazon Prime Rewards Visa Signature Card — Launched in 2017 with Visa, this card gives Prime members 5% cash back at Amazon and Whole Foods, 2% cash back at gas stations, restaurants, and drugstores, and 1% cash back on everything else.

 - Amazon Reload — A reloadable digital debit card available only to Prime members that offers 2% cash back on Amazon purchases.
 The card links directly to consumers’ checking accounts and can be reloaded on a recurring or one-time basis.

-In May, Amazon extended the 5% cash back reward to purchases at Whole Foods on the Prime Rewards Visa Card.
+In 2018, Amazon extended the 5% cash back reward to purchases at Whole Foods on the Prime Rewards Visa Card.
 This is one example of how Amazon is adding perks and exclusive benefits for Prime customers, making the cards more competitive and attractive to customers in-store.

 “Our vision is that every day Prime makes your life better, easier and more fun, and shopping at Whole Foods Market with exclusive deals and savings is all of this and more.” — Cem Sibay, vice president, Amazon Prime